 - Stephanie Lawson MS, CEMT: Stephanie Lawson, Clinical Laboratory Technologist II in the Electron Microscopy facility passed her certification exam in late 2022 from the Microscopy Society of America (MSA) to become a Certified Electron Microscopy Technologist.
 Congratulations, Stephanie!

 - Tom Cline, BFA: Tom Cline started as a Laboratory Technologist I in the Electron Microscopy facility in May 2022.
 He made huge accomplishments in quickly completing his training and is now a fully functional member of the laboratory staff!

 Clinical Support Office

 The team of dedicated professionals in the Clinical Support Office are the face of Pathology & Immunology.
 They provide necessary customer service support and prepare all of the clinical cases received by WUSM P&I. They are a diverse group of thoughtful, detail-oriented individuals who consistently go above and beyond to provide the best customer service they can.

-*Note this is list is not inclusive and just highlights some of the labs
+*Note: this is list is not inclusive and only highlights some of the labs.